ShayHill/shayallenhill_site/_posts/2020-01-30-biohacking-notes.md

 **Lesson 2**: I don’t feel any different during the day.
 I can usually sleep till Carrie Ann’s alarm goes off, and I’d probably sleep longer if the house stayed dark and quiet.
 I think a natural sleeping pattern requires a natural environment, and my house isn’t that.
 I’m looking for ways to make the bed less comfortable at night without effecting the other people in the house.

 **Update**: Sleeping got out of hand.
 The bed is comfortable, the curtains are thick, and I’m usually the first one up even when I do sleep 10 hours.
-I started setting a wristwatch alarm–slept through it.
+I started setting a wristwatch alarm---slept through it.
 Now I’m setting a real alarm with a light every day.
 Works well.

 # No Caffeine